Tgedin/SENTIMENTFLOW-API/README.md

 A microservices-based sentiment analysis API built with FastAPI, MongoDB, and Redis.

+## Project Purpose

+This project was created as a personal learning endeavor to gain hands-on experience with:

+- FastAPI framework
+- Docker containerization
+- MongoDB database
+- NLP techniques (sentiment analysis, text preprocessing)
+- API security patterns
+- Microservices architecture

+While the repository is public, its primary purpose is educational rather than for production use.
+I've put significant emphasis on writing comprehensive documentation as if it were a professional project to reinforce best practices.

 ## Overview

 SentimentFlow API provides sentiment analysis capabilities through a RESTful API interface.
-The system is designed with a microservices architecture that ensures scalability, maintainability, and high performance.
+The system is designed with a microservices architecture that demonstrates scalability, maintainability, and performance considerations.

 ## Key Features